Important first impressions for a startup: The Logo and 6 ways to make sure it’s always perfectly presented

 2. Develop your logo using VECTOR art

 The industry standard for developing and designing logos is Adobe Illustrator, and thus your logos should be developed natively in this program .
-This program costs a lot of money, so for those of you still boot-strapping, find a free vector art program online that you can use for the time being.
-It won’t be as good, but it will at least be creating the right type of imagery.
+Unfortunately this program typically costs a lot of money (unless you’re eligible for an education discount), so for those of you still boot-strapping, there are some free versions out there.

 3. Actually know the difference between vector art and pixel art